nicholasadamou/nicholasadamou/README.md

 # Usage

 ## npm
-Assuming you have the npmjs registry set up, you can use via npx:
+Assuming you have npmjs registry set up, you can use via npx:
 ```
 npx @nicholasadamou/card
 ```